aws-samples/serverless-patterns/lambda-ecs-durable-python-sam/README.md

-# AWS Lambda Durable Functions to Amazon ECS with Python
+# Lambda Durable Functions to Amazon ECS with Python

-This pattern demonstrates how to invoke an Amazon ECS task from AWS Lambda Durable Functions using Python, showcasing resilient multi-step workflows with automatic checkpointing and state management.
+This pattern demonstrates how to invoke Amazon ECS tasks from AWS Lambda durable functions using Python.
+The workflow starts an ECS task, waits for a callback, and resumes based on the task result while maintaining state across the pause/resume cycle.

-Lambda Durable Functions enable you to build resilient applications that can execute for up to one year while maintaining reliable progress despite interruptions.
-This pattern shows two integration approaches: **synchronous (polling with durable waits)** and **callback (async with durable steps)**.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-ecs-python-sam

-**Important:** This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+You are responsible for any AWS costs incurred.
+No warranty is implied in this example.

-## What are Lambda Durable Functions?

-Lambda Durable Functions enable you to build resilient multi-step applications that can execute for up to one year while maintaining reliable progress despite interruptions.
-Key features include:

-- **Automatic Checkpointing**: Each step is automatically checkpointed, so your function can resume from the last completed step after interruptions
-- **Cost-Effective Waits**: During wait operations, your function suspends without incurring compute charges
-- **Built-in Retries**: Steps have automatic retry logic with progress tracking
-- **Deterministic Replay**: When resuming, completed steps use stored results instead of re-executing

-This pattern uses the [AWS Durable Execution SDK for Python](https://docs.aws.amazon.com/lambda/latest/dg/durable-execution-sdk.html) to implement these capabilities.

-## Security Note

-This pattern is designed for learning and demonstration purposes.
-The IAM roles and security group use permissive configurations to simplify deployment and focus on the integration patterns:

-- **Security Group**: Allows all outbound traffic (required for pulling Docker images and calling AWS APIs)
-- **IAM Roles**: Use wildcard (`*`) resources for ECS task management

-**For production use**, you should:
-- Restrict security group egress to specific AWS service endpoints using VPC endpoints
-- Scope IAM policies to specific resources (task definitions, DynamoDB tables)
-- Implement least privilege access based on your security requirements
-- Consider using AWS PrivateLink for service-to-service communication
-- Enable VPC Flow Logs for network traffic monitoring
-- Package the AWS SDK in your Lambda deployment package (13-14MB) instead of relying on the Lambda-provided runtime SDK
-- Include the Durable Execution SDK in your deployment package for production (included in requirements.txt)

-Deploy this pattern in a non-production AWS account or isolated environment for testing.

 ## Requirements